richarddubay/richarddubay/content/blog/2022-theme-of-the-year/index.md

 The results were great.
 I lost like 20 pounds and I fully believe it was that better health that got me through my first bout with COVID in November.
 I’ve since gone backward on a lot of the gains and improvements that I made during that year.
 No excuses.
 I know I need to do better.

 Then this past year (2021) I thought the theme I had heard was “work”.
 This one was a lot harder for me to actually hear God’s voice on and figure out.
 I think mostly because I wasn’t really listening well.
 I think being quiet and listening to God was one of those places that I just really struggled with at the end of 2020.
-I’d did add on some additional work in the form of freelancing and I spent more time than I have in the past working around the house and things of that nature.
+I did add on some additional work in the form of freelancing and I spent more time than I have in the past working around the house and things of that nature.
 But I don’t think I ever really embraced the “work” theme.

 So as I got to the end of 2021 and started to ask what my theme for 2022 would be, I really thought what I would hear would be some combination of “health” and “work”.
 After all, I had let my health go and I never really took on the mantel of work.
 That’s what I was expecting.